AngelJumbo/sssnake/README.md

    I try to do something more visually appealing, something "sexy" and it can play itself so it is "smart".
    Smart and sexy snake => sssnake.
 ## A\* vs BFS
-   At first this project was just an implementation of A\* in the snake game, After finding [chuyangliu's project](https://github.com/chuyangliu/snake/) I implemented their greedy solver with my A\* instead of their BFS.
+   At first this project was just an implementation of A\* in the snake game, after finding [chuyangliu's project](https://github.com/chuyangliu/snake/) I implemented their greedy solver with my A\* instead of their BFS.
 Noticing that the behavior of the two implementations would be interestingly different I decided to implement BFS in this project also as an alternative to A\*.
 You can see the result here:

 [![Watch the video](https://img.youtube.com/vi/I1QOw_iDIB8/hqdefault.jpg)](https://youtu.be/I1QOw_iDIB8)